jaskfla/macos-tidbits/src/index.md

 shadowless default</a> for window screenshots.
 Hold <kbd>⌥</kbd> to add the shadow.

-## Menu Bar
+## Menu bar

-<kbd>⌘</kbd>-drag to reorder icons in the Menu Bar.
+<kbd>⌘</kbd>-drag to reorder icons in the menu bar.

-Click and hold the Spotlight button in the Menu Bar to reset its location on screen.
+Click and hold the Spotlight button in the menu bar to reset its location on screen.

 Any self-respecting Mac app opens the **Help** menu when you press